JJC3321/dietplan/frontend/README.md

-# Reboot Earth Frontend
+# Frontend

-This is the frontend application for the Reboot Earth project, built with React.
+This is the frontend application for the Market Plan, built with React.

 ## Getting Started